cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 </details>
 </br>

-This error message might be quite scary, but if we scroll all the way up, we will see that this error comes down to this line:
+This error message might be quite scary, but if we scroll all the way up, we will see that this error comes down to this line that states that there is no "less than" operator defined for the two `Person` objects:
 ```css
 error: no match for 'operator<' (operand types are 'Person' and 'Person')
 ```

-Indeed, by default `std::sort` will apply the operator `<` to the provided arguments and, unless we define such operator for our `Person` class, this operator does not exist.
+You see, by default `std::sort` will apply the operator `<` to the provided arguments and, unless we define such operator for our `Person` class, this operator does not exist.

-However, there is an overload of `std::sort` function that we can use!
+However, there is another overload of `std::sort` function that we can use!
 We can provide a **lambda expression** that compares two `Person` objects.
 ```cpp
 #include <algorithm>
 #include <iostream>